michaelpatrickpurcell/prophecy/README.md

 ## Overview
 Prophecy is a roleplaying game for three to six _Players_ that is designed to be playable in a single three-hour session.

-During the game, the Players [Receive the Prophecy](#receive-the-prophecy) that describes a catastrophic event that is destined to wreak havoc on some fictional world.
+During the game, the Players [Receive the Prophecy](#receive-the-prophecy) that describes a catastrophic event that is destined to wreak havoc on some [Fictional World](#fictional-wrolds).
-They [Create the Characters](#create-the-characters) who inhabit that fictional world, [Write the Outline](#write-the-outline) that describes how their Characters' will try to prevent the prophesied catastrophe, and [Tell the Story](#tell-the-story) of their Characters' adventures as they try to enact their plan to save the world.
+They [Create the Characters](#create-the-characters) who inhabit that Fictional World, [Write the Outline](#write-the-outline) that describes how their Characters' will try to prevent the prophesied catastrophe, and [Tell the Story](#tell-the-story) of their Characters' adventures as they try to enact their plan.

 ---